 SaaS business can set up automatically generated messages about potential billing issues, letting a customer know if a credit card is about to expire, if payment is due, or any other important information, such as new products, features, or offers.

-With a robust billing platform, invoices accurately reflect any billing agreements, reflecting plan changes, usage, or exceptions, such as a limited free trial.
+With robust automated billing software, invoices accurately reflect any billing agreements, reflecting plan changes, usage, or exceptions, such as a limited free trial.

 There’s no one-size-fits-all solution when it comes to recurring billing software.
 But taking the time to weigh your options and select the right solution for your business can result in incredible growth potential.

-Selecting the ideal recurring billing platform for your SaaS business
+Selecting the ideal automated billing software for your SaaS business

 If you consider how many different types of subscription businesses there are—from monthly subscription boxes to traditional SaaS businesses, and even new recurring billing opportunities being made possible by Internet of Things (IoT) technology—each has its own unique billing requirements.
 The current size and growth forecast of your business is also a factor.